DryStoneGarden

 And the hills turn brown in the summer time. — Kate Wolf “Here in California”

 I was on a plane for the official solstice yesterday, so I’m a little late, this should probably be titled ‘first day of summer’.
-Purple needle grass (Nassella pulchra), the California native which looks dead (no, no, it’s just dormant) in the summer but actually lives a hundred years or more, seems like a good image for the California summer, which I sometimes refer to as straw season.
+Purple needle grass (Nassella pulchra), the California native which looks dead (no, it’s not dead, it’s just dormant) in the summer but actually lives a hundred years or more, seems like a good image for the California summer, also sometimes referred to as straw season.
 (Quick quiz: Are the hills brown or golden in the summer time?
 I think the correct answer will depend on where you are from.)
-I was back east, in New Hampshire, for my first time and I was a bit shocked at how green everything was.
-The foliage seemed reckless.
-I would get briefly excited every time it started raining, and had to keep reminding myself that the rain wasn’t falling on my gardens.
+I was back east in New Hampshire for the first time last week and I was a bit shocked at how green everything was.
+The foliage was recklessly green, as if blithely unaware a couple of weeks of drought would burn it to a crisp.
+It rained every afternoon while I was there, and a part of me felt excited every time — summer rain, what a concept — but then I started to actually understand that it rains in New Hampshire in the summer.
+I’ve never been out of the West in the summer; I don’t think I fully understood how dry our California dry season really is.

-Purple needle grass is perhaps the ultimate straw season plant and the official state grass of California, a fact that seems less impressive when you find out it has only been the state grass since 2004.
+Purple needle grass is the official state grass of California, a fact that becomes less impressive when you find out it has only been the state grass since 2004.
 (Who knew that designation of an official state grass would be a legacy of the Schwarzenegger years?)
 More impressive is that purple needle grass is the most widespread grass in the state, that the roots go 6-15 feet deep, and that it beat out over three hundred other grasses to get the title.
 Happy solstice, happy summer, happy straw season.

 ryan 6/22